EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering

 In this subsection, we present additional F0 contour visualizations to demonstrate the emotion erasure capability of the proposed EmoSteer-TTS.
 As shown in Fig.~\ref{fig:visual_contours_erasure}, the pitch contours of angry, disgusted, happy, and surprised voices become noticeably flatter after emotion erasure, indicating a calmer prosodic pattern.
 In contrast, the changes in pitch for fear and sadness are more diverse and less predictable.
 This variability may stem from the fact that fear can be expressed through multiple vocal styles, such as a low, trembling voice or a high-pitched scream, making it difficult for pitch alone to capture the underlying emotional shift.
 Similarly, sadness may manifest as either soft weeping or loud crying, resulting in inconsistent pitch patterns that do not reliably reflect emotional intensity.

 In both emotion interpolation and erasure, F0 contours capture only a partial aspect of human emotional perception, as pitch alone cannot fully convey complex emotional nuances.
-Therefore, we encourage readers to listen to the audio samples available on our demo page for a more complete experience.
+Therefore, we encourage readers to listen to the audio samples available on our demo page.